akuz/akuz-java/README.md

 For details on how to run it, please see `README` of individual releases.

-For algorithms documentation and articles, please see <http://akuz.me>
+For documentation and articles, please see <http://akuz.me>